 - ¼ teaspoon ground cloves

-- ½ cup chopped walnuts or pecans or raisins
+- ½ cup chopped walnuts, pecans, or raisins

 Wet Ingredients: